Neloy-Barman/Sensor-Capture/README.md

  *

 <h4>4.
 Creatively made app:</h4>
- * Logo: Particularly a logo is created.
+ * Logo: Particliarly a logo is created.
  * Splash screen: A splash screen with the logo and app name is created for better user experience.
  * Dark theme: A theme with dark colors is maintained for all the available screens.
  * UI responsiveness: Using an implementation, the ui will response to different screen sizes.